sblandford/WifiTranslationHub/Doc/config.md

 # WifiTranslationHub Configuration

 ## config.py
 To change the configuration copy config_dist.py to config.py in the same directory.
 The Hub will then load config.py instead of config_dist.py.
+On Windows, the directory in which config_dist.py is found will be C:\Programs Files (x86)\Wifi Translation Hub.

 ### Config parameters and defaults